Yasmani Grandal Player Props: White Sox vs. Rays

 Yasmani Grandal At The Plate

-- Grandal has 18 hits, which is tops among Chicago hitters this season, while batting .257 with nine extra-base hits.
+- Grandal leads Chicago in total hits (19) this season while batting .257 with 10 extra-base hits.

-- In 21 games played this year, he has gone deep in two of them.
+- In 22 games played this season, he has gone deep in two of them.

-- Grandal has driven in a run in six games this year (28.6%), including one multiple-RBI game.
+- Grandal has driven in a run in six games this season (27.3%), including one multiple-RBI game.

-- In five of 21 games this season, he has scored, including multiple runs once.
+- He has scored at least once five times this season (22.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.